Group selection and shrinkage: Structured sparsity for semiparametric additive models: Abstract

 \section{Abstract}

-Sparse regression and classification estimators capable of group selection have application to an assortment of statistical problems, from multitask learning to sparse additive modeling to hierarchical selection.
-This work introduces a class of group-sparse estimators that combine group subset selection with group lasso or ridge shrinkage.
+Sparse regression and classification estimators that respect group structures have application to an assortment of statistical and machine learning problems, from multitask learning to sparse additive modeling to hierarchical selection.
+This work introduces structured sparse estimators that combine group subset selection with shrinkage.
+To accommodate sophisticated structures, our estimators allow for arbitrary overlap between groups.
 We develop an optimization framework for fitting the nonconvex regularization surface and present finite-sample error bounds for estimation of the regression function.
-Our methods and analyses accommodate the general setting where groups overlap.
-As an application of group selection, we study sparse semiparametric modeling, a procedure that allows the effect of each predictor to be zero, linear, or nonlinear.
+As an application requiring structure, we study sparse semiparametric additive modeling, a procedure that allows the effect of each predictor to be zero, linear, or nonlinear.
 For this task, the new estimators improve across several metrics on synthetic data compared to alternatives.
 Finally, we demonstrate their efficacy in modeling supermarket foot traffic and economic recessions using many predictors.
-All of our proposals are made available in the scalable implementation \texttt{grpsel}.
+These demonstrations suggest sparse semiparametric additive models, fit using the new estimators, are an excellent compromise between fully linear and fully nonparametric alternatives.
+All of our algorithms are made available in the scalable implementation \texttt{grpsel}.